-- Lack of a sufficient and comprehensive consumer testing of legislative proposals on consumers disclosures.
-To assess challenges and benefits of the different solutions, authorities and legislators must test them on a wide range of products, consumers and markets.
-Stakeholder consultation is also important to integrate real-world experience, provided that full details of the proposed solutions are explained in the consultation paper.
+- Lack of sufficient and comprehensive consumer testing of legislative proposals on consumers disclosures.
+To assess the challenges and benefits of the different solutions, authorities and legislators must test them on a wide range of products, consumers and markets.
+Stakeholder consultation is also important to take into account real-world experience, provided that full details of the proposed solutions are explained in the consultation paper.